lbybee/research_project_template/{{ cookiecutter.repo_name }}/README.md

     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │
     └── src                <- Source code for use in this project.
-        │
-        ├── collection          <- Scripts to download or generate data │
-        ├── data_prep           <- Scripts to turn raw data into features for modeling │
-        ├── estimation          <- Scripts to estimate models │
-        ├── summary             <- Scripts to create visualizations │
-        └── undecided           <- Misc. scripts which may end up categorized later

 --------